 How to Cook Filet Mignon:

-Bring the filet mignon out of the refrigerator and remove it from its packaging at least 20 minutes (ideally 1 hour) before you want to cook it and pat it dry on both sides with a paper towel.
-Place the filets on a plate.
+Take the filet mignon out of the refrigerator 20-40 minutes before you want to cook it.
+Pat it dry on both sides with a paper towel.

 Sprinkle both sides with sea salt, black pepper, and garlic powder and allow it to sit in its seasoning while it comes to room temperature.